Adaptive advantage in entanglement-assisted communications

 However, nonlocality can be used to enhance communication in a more sophisticated way.
 In general, it can be used adaptively, without separating the protocol into a Bell test step and a classical communication step.
 The receiver may delay measuring his share of the entangled state until a message arrives from another party.
 This message can then be used as an advise when choosing the measurement settings, as illustrated in Figure~\ref{Scenario}b.
 This is no longer a standard Bell test, because the sender's information is actively exploited by the receiver.

-In this work, we investigate the advantage of such adaptive schemes over non-adaptive ones.
+In this work, we investigate the relationship between such adaptive schemes and standard non-adaptive ones.
 We focus on the simplest and ubiquitous communication scenario of Figure~\ref{Scenario}, featuring a single sender, Alice, and a single receiver, Bob.
-Before showing explicit examples where adaptive protocols surpass non-adaptive ones, we start by formalising the general set of correlations they give rise to.

 \textit{Adaptive and non-adaptive entanglement-assisted correlations.} We describe a general sender-receiver protocol for entanglement-assisted (EA) classical communication.
 Alice and Bob share the entangled state $\psi$.
-Alice selects an input $x\in[X] \equiv \{1,\dots,X\}$ and associates a quantum measurement $\{A_{m|x}\}_m$, where the output $m$ serves as the message which is constrained to an alphabet size of $D$.
+Alice selects an input $x\in[X] \equiv \{1,\dots,X\}$ and associates a quantum measurement $\{A_{m|x}\}_m$, where the output $m$ serves as the message which has an alphabet size $D$.
 Bob uses $m$ together with his input $y\in[Y]$ to select a quantum measurement $\{ B_{b|y,m}\}_b$ with outcome $b \in [B]$.
-The resulting probability distribution takes the form
+The resulting probability distribution becomes

+Interestingly, this may be interpreted as a coarse-graining of Bell scenario correlations $p(m,b|x,(y,z))$ where Alice inputs $x$ and outputs $m$ while Bob inputs both $y$ and $z\in[D]$ and outputs $b$ \cite{Anubhav2021}.
+We recover \eqref{eq:eacc} by post-processing the probabilities in the Bell scenario into $p(b|x,y)=\sum_{m=1}^{D}\sum_{z=1}^Dp(m,b|x,(y,m))$.
+In this sense, all EA advantages are powered by nonlocality.
+Consequently, if $\psi$ has a Bell local model, it can never enable an EA advantage (see also \cite{Vieira2022}).

 Non-adaptive protocols are more restricted.
 While Alice, as above, uses $x$ to select a measurement $\{A_{m|x}\}_m$ with outcome $m$, Bob uses $y$ (but not $m$) to select a measurement $\{ B_{b'|y}\}_b'$ with outcome $b'$.
 Once the message $m$ is received, Bob applies a post-processing function to map $(m,b')$ into his final outcome $b$ (see Figure~\ref{Scenario}a).
-We simplify Bob's description by absorbing the post-processing into his measurement.
-This is achieved by viewing the quantum device as outputting a list of outcomes $\vec{b}\equiv (b_1,\dots,b_D)$, where $b_k \in [B]$, for every given $y$.
-Here, the entry $b_k$ represents the final output when the message is $m=k$.
+We simplify Bob's description by absorbing the post-processing into his measurement: view the quantum device as outputting a list of outcomes $\vec{b}\equiv (b_1,\dots,b_D)$, where $b_k \in [B]$, for every given $y$ and the entry $b_k$ represents the final output when the message is $m=k$.
 This is possible because all entries in $\vec{b}$ can be known simultaneously, as they are classically computed from the outputs of the Bell test.
-Hence we can formally write in \eqref{eq:eacc}, $B_{b|y,m}=\sum_{\vec{b}} \delta_{b_m,b} B_{\vec{b}|y}$, which leads to the following correlations between Alice and Bob,
+Hence we can formally write in \eqref{eq:eacc}, $B_{b|y,m}=\sum_{\vec{b}} \delta_{b_m,b} B_{\vec{b}|y}$, which leads to the correlations,